eclipse-iceoryx/iceoryx/doc/api-cheat-sheet.md

 A triple consisting of such strings is called a ``Service Description``.

-Two topics are considered matching if all these three strings are elementwise-equal, i.e. group, instance and topic names are the same for both of them.
+Two topics are considered matching if all these three strings are element-wise equal, i.e. group, instance and topic names are the same for both of them.

 This means the group and instance identifier can be ignored to create different topics.
 They will be needed for advanced filtering functionality in the future.